Antony952003/Presidio-Training/BankingDiagram/BankingDocumentation.md

 **Interface: UnsecuredLoanApplicationController**

 - **Methods**:

   - `applyForUnsecuredLoan(UnsecuredLoanApplicationDTO applicationDTO)`: Endpoint for submitting a new unsecured loan application.
   - `getUnsecuredLoanApplicationById(String applicationId)`: Endpoint for retrieving a specific unsecured loan application by its ID.
   - `updateUnsecuredLoanApplicationStatus(String applicationId, String status)`: Endpoint for updating the status of a loan application.
   - `getAllUnsecuredLoanApplications()`: Endpoint for retrieving all unsecured loan applications.
+  - Validating Borrower Details -`validateBorrowerDetails(borrower_details)`:
+    Validates the details of the borrower. -`processLoanApplication(application_id, status)` : Processes the loan application by a loan officer.

+  - `generateLoanTerms(loan_amount, loan_duration, interest_rate)`
+    Generates the loan terms based on financial details.
+  - `notifyCustomer(application_id, status, remarks)`
+    Notifies the customer about the status of their loan application.

+  - `disburseLoan(loanDTO)`
+    Disburses the approved loan amount to the customer.

 ### Service Layer